 The case studies provided as part of your supplier scheme application should evidence your technology expertise and track record in delivering energy saving projects in the UK.
 This includes:

 • 'old' system/equipment;

 • client’s full contact details (we will contact each client to receive their feedback on the project).

 The contacts put forward must be available and prepared to speak to a Carbon Trust representative in a structured telephone call.
 Do therefore give consideration to the projects that you put forward.
-There should be a minimum of three case studies, and a minimum of one case study per technology for which you are applying for accreditation.
+There should be a minimum of three UK case studies, and a minimum of one case study per technology for which you are applying for accreditation.

 The Accredited Supplier scheme currently covers the following technologies:

 Motors & drives

 Waste reduction technologies